 Division 3

-Coach Rob will begin his first season as the assistant coach at Washington and Lee University in the Fall 2022 season.
+Coach Rob will begin his third season as the assistant coach at Washington and Lee University in the Fall 2024 season.

 Coach Rob comes to W&L after serving for the past 2 years as the Womens Soccer Graduate Assistant Coach at Carthage College in Kenosha, Wisconsin.
 In 2021, Carthage was 1 win away from making the CCIW Tournament.